MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/mrsdeploy/getvalidatedservicetype.md

- #`getValidatedServiceType`: Test to see if supplied service type is supported.
+ #getValidatedServiceType: Test to see if supplied service type is supported.

  Applies to version 1.1.0 of package mrsdeploy.